coldshrine/study-notes/talks/tdd-where-did-it-all-go-wrong.md

 * Don't test internals
 * Don't make everything public in order to test it
 * Preserve implementation hiding by keeping a thin public API
+* Refactor implementation details out, so that they do not need their own tests